 Texturing through time: from miniatures to Mari

-To this end, texturing also supports narrative and storytelling.
-You’re setting the scale on age with texturing; one immediately knows that a ship is abandoned and old, for example, if its texture surface is littered with lichen, barnacles and other lumps and bumps.
+That's why texturing also supports narrative and storytelling.
+You’re setting the scale on age with texturing: you immediately know that a ship is abandoned and old, for example, if its texture surface is littered with lichen, barnacles, and other lumps and bumps.
 Meanwhile, scorched earth follows a raging inferno, paving the way for numerous open-ended questions: how did the fire start?
 Who was involved, and was anyone hurt?

-Branching narratives such as these set the stage for the exciting plotlines we’ve come to expect from our favourite films and shows.
+Branching narratives like these set the stage for the exciting plotlines we’ve come to expect from our favourite films and shows.
 But how has the storytelling process via texturing evolved as technology advances and new filmmaking techniques emerge?

 From pre-CG miniatures to the dawn of digital content creation apps like Mari, scroll for a trip through texturing and time.